J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 with glossy green 4" leaves.
 S. Europe to Ireland.
 Hardy to Georgia and on

 the Pacific Coast.
 Zone 7.
 Makes a striking display as a specimen shrub.
-Fruits have a
+Fruits

 ARCTIUM (ARK-tee-um)